 OLG is going green!
 Communication will be distributed through our e-newsletter each Thursday.
 Please be sure to check the Principal's Message as well as the Weekly Mail sections for important information.
 Announcements regarding school and IHM League events will be communicated through the e-newsletter, although there may be times when certain announcements require an in-hand distribution.

 The school’s website is www. olgmanhasset.com.
 The site is full of comprehensive information about the school, our philosophy, and curriculum.
 It also holds current information and announcements.
 On the website is a school calendar that you can access for the latest information.

-Students eat lunch in two groups: 11:30 AM and 12:00 noon.
-These times are supervised by appointed faculty members and assisted by parent volunteers.
-Miss Anne will include a monthly schedule in the weekly mail attached to the
+Students eat lunch in two groups: 11:15 AM and 11:45 AM.
+These times are supervised by appointed faculty members.

 Observation begins during the first week of November and concludes during the first week of April.
 If you wish to observe your child you may fill out an observation request form and return it to school with your child.
 Only written requests will be honored.
 Observation is for parents only.

 Due to limited space, siblings are not permitted in the Observation Rooms.
 Parents are asked to speak quietly while observing.
 No picture or video cameras may be used in the observation rooms.

 Our Lady of Grace is a smoke free institution.
 Smoking is not permitted in any building.
 This includes the Observation Rooms.
 This mandate is in accord with New York State Regulations.

 When it is necessary to close school because of poor weather conditions, you will receive a recorded phone call.
 Please do not call the school if you miss the call, because the service will try again after several minutes.
 Whenever Manhasset Public Schools are announced closed, we will also be closed.